ITU-GeoAI-Challenge/2nd-place-GEO-AI-Challenge-for-Cropland-Mapping/README.md

 # GEO-AI Challenge for Crop Mapping by ITU - Antoine Saget's submission

+This repository present the 2nd place solution for the Zindi GEO-AI Challenge for Cropland Mapping by ITU that achieve a 0.943 accuracy on the private leaderboard.

 We provide two jupyter notebooks:
 - `full_study.ipynb` : the full study.
 We recommend this notebook for people interested in the decisions that lead to the final submission. **We strongly recommend reading section 6 where results are summarized and strengths, weaknesses and possible improvements are discussed.** This notebook use the extra python files in `src/` and the code is not very neat as it was used in the exploratory phase.
 This study consist of 6 parts:
     - 1 - Downloading the data from GEE